Criminal Justice Studies

 What You'll Learn

-- Examine the components of and interrelationships in the criminal justice system
+- Illustrate the interrelationships of the three core components of the criminal justice system

 - Analyze situational responses